AFRICA TWIN INDEX PAGE

-Mine came from the Honda [off-road] Adventure Centre (HAC) in Wales via Motoden in North London.
-It’s the first time I’ve bought a bike from a dealer since the mid-1980s and the biggest capacity and the heaviest bike I’ve ever owned (last being R100T in the same era).
+Mine came from the Honda Adventure Centre (HAC) in Wales (now in Exmoor) via Motoden in North London.
+It’s the first time I’ve bought a bike from a dealer since the mid-1980s, and it’s the biggest capacity and heaviest bike I’ve ever owned (last being R100T from the same era).
 It’s not even a year old and has less than 2000 miles.
-Once I knew the reg I tracked mine down on HAC’s Facebook page (right).
-MI5 needs people like me.
+Once I knew the reg, I tracked mine down on HAC’s Facebook page (left).
+MI5 needs analysts like me.

 It bears the scars from trying to teach people how to ride off-road on a (verified) 240-kilo bike, but Motoden’s price reflected this.
 They sold their handful of ATs in as many days.
 There was a DCT going for another 500 quid, but up to a point, I got DCT out of my system a couple of months ago, running an NC750.
 I couldn’t face the extra 10 kilos on the AT, though I doubt I’d have noticed the overall added mass.

 Another benefit is the bike has gained some small improvements or changes over the years.
 My 2018 MY differs from the 2016 original I rode: